Argos (retailer): Argos Financial Services

-Argos TV
+ArgosTV

-On 15 June 2011, Argos TV was launched on Sky channel 642 and online.
+On 15 June 2011, ArgosTV was launched on Sky channel 642 and online.
 On 25 October 2011, the channel was added to Freesat on channel 819.

-On 19 September 2012, Argos TV launched on Freeview nationwide on channel 55 for a limited set of hours, as well as full-time in Manchester on channel 59.
+On 19 September 2012, ArgosTV launched on Freeview nationwide on channel 55 for a limited set of hours, as well as full-time in Manchester on channel 59.

 As part of a reshuffle of the Freeview EPG, the Manchester version moved to channel 54 on 17 October 2012.
 Argos had leased the Sky EPG slot from JML Direct TV for 12 months to trial the channel and also used JML's facilities in Kentish Town.

 The channel broadcast 24 hours daily, and was produced by ETV Media Group, with four hours of live programming each weekday, and eight hours a day at weekends.
 Viewers were able to purchase items and collect them from local Argos shops through the retailer's "check and reserve" service.

-In 2013, the channel was removed from Freesat on 9 May, Freeview on 12 May and Sky on 13 May 2013 in order for Argos to focus resources in other areas.
+In 2013, the channel was removed from Freesat on 9 May, Freeview on 12 May and Sky the next day in order for Argos to focus resources in other areas.
 On Sky, it was immediately replaced with JML Living.